Our History & Mission

 Recipients of the Early Commissioning Program (ECP) scholarships will receive financial assistance for 2-years at one of our 4 sponsoring Military Junior Colleges (MJC) in their pursuit of an Associate degree from the MJC and a commission in the U.S. Army.

 These Soldiers will continue on at a 4-year ROTC program school of their choice to complete a baccalaureate degree without any other ROTC benefits except for Educational Assistance Program (EAP) within 36 months.
-The EAP will pay either full tuition and fees or flat rate of $10,000 for room and board for up to 24 months.
+The EAP will pay either full tuition and fees or flat rate of $12,000 for room and board for up to 24 months.
 Acceptance of EAP will add one Additional Military Service Obligation (ADSO) for each year or partial year EAP is used.
-Upon commission, the MJC lieutenants will be required to select and join a unit in one of the Reserve Components in a drilling status, attending battle assemblies and annual training while working on their 4-year baccalaureate degree.
+Upon commission, the MJC lieutenants will be required to select and join a unit in one of the Reserve Components in a drilling status and annual training while working on their 4-year baccalaureate degree.
 These scholarships are also known as the “Ike Skelton Scholarship”.

 Education Benefits

 The Tuition Assistance (TA) program provides financial assistance for voluntary off-duty education programs in support of a Soldier’s professional and personal self-development goals.
 TA is available for courses that are offered in the classroom or by distance learning and is part of an approved academic degree or certificate program.
-The courses must be offered by schools that are registered in GoArmyEd, are accredited by accrediting agencies that are recognized by the U.S. Department of Education and are signatories to the current Department of Defense Memorandum of Understanding (DOD MOU).
+The courses must be offered by schools that are registered in Army Ignited, are accredited by accrediting agencies that are recognized by the U.S. Department of Education and are signatories to the current Department of Defense Memorandum of Understanding (DOD MOU).

-The Department of Defense (DoD) has directed a uniform per semester hour cap of $250 for tuition assistance (TA) and an annual ceiling of $4,500.
+The Department of Defense (DoD) has directed a uniform per semester hour cap of $250 for tuition assistance (TA) and an annual ceiling of $4,000.
 The Services are authorized to establish Service specific eligibility criteria to manage TA funds.
 The Army will pay 100 percent of tuition costs up to the DoD semester hour cap of $250 per semester hour cap for up to 16 semester hours of TA funded courses per fiscal year.
 School fee charges of any type are no longer eligible for funding with TA.

 State Tuition Assistance may cover up to the total cost of tuition at In-State Institutions and is available to ARNG Soldiers in most States; these additional benefits can be combined with GRFD Scholarships.
 To learn more about State Tuition Assistance in your State, contact your State Education Benefits Office.